Mushbt/traveler_views_pp5/README.md

 14. As a logged in user I can view the posts I liked so that I can find the posts I enjoy the most.
 15. As a logged in user I can view content filtered by users I follow so that I can keep up to date with what they are posting about.
 16. As a user I can keep scrolling through the images on the site, that are loaded for me automatically so that I don't have to click on "next page".
+35. As a user, I can search for content with specific keywords, so that I can easily find content I am looking for.

 ### General

 31. As the site owner, I want full responsiveness for my site, so that users can seamlessly utilize it across various devices.
 32. As a user, I can see feedback messages, so that I know whether there have been updates to my comments, profile, or posts.
+36. As a site owner, I want users to be directed to a 404 error page incase they enter a wrong URL, so that users can use a visible button to go back rather than use the browser.

 ##### Back to [top](#table-of-contents)